TeasingSisyphus/cuttleV1/README.md

 *	Sam
 	*	Handle 5'ing with two or few cards in deck
 *	Ryan
-	*	Handle 7 with two jacks (illegal case)
 *	Seven
-	*	Make case in seven for when both top cards are jacks: put one in scrap and alert both players what happened
+	*	Handle playing a seven with 1, or no cards in the deck
 *	Three
 	* Handle playing a 3 with nothing in the scrap pile

 ## DONE
+*	Allow drawing the last two cards of the deck
+*	Handle 7 with two jacks (illegal case)
 *	Handled 4 with two or fewer cards in op's hand
 *	Glasses Eights now reset their picture when destroyed by a 2, Or a 6
 *	QUEENS